-- 1. Orifices clean and operating.
+1. Orifices clean and operating.
 Operate at least one orifice per gatewell slot (preferably the north orifice).
-If the project is operating at MOP, additional orifices may be operated to maintain a full collection gallery.
+If the project is operating at MOP, additional orifices may be operated to maintain a full collection channel.
 If orifices must be closed to repair any part of the facility, do not close orifices in operating turbine units with ESBSs in place for longer than 5 hours.
-If possible, keep to under 3 hours.
-Monitor fish conditions in gatewells hourly during orifice closure period. - 2.
-Orifice lights operational and operating on open orifices. - 3.
-Orifice jets hitting no closer than 3' from wall (bypass gallery full). - 4.
-Backflush orifices at least once per day, and more frequently if required.
-During periods of high fish and debris passage, April 1 through July 31, orifices should be inspected and backflushed once per shift or more frequently as determined by the project biologist, to keep orifices clean.
-If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% turbine efficiency range to minimize orifice plugging problems. - 5.
-If utilizing the automatic orifice backflush system, inspect as determined by the project biologist (but at least once per work shift unless coordinated differently) to ensure that the orifices are opening and closing correctly and are clear of debris.
-The project biologist will determine the frequency of automatic orifice cycling and backflushing to maintain clear orifices. - 6.
-Water-up valve operational.
+If possible, keep to less than 3 hours.
+Monitor fish conditions in gatewells hourly or more frequently during orifice closure periods.

+- 2. Orifice lights operational and operating on open orifices.
+Orifice lights and area lights may be turned off the evening before the channel is dewatered at the end of the season (dewatering occurs on December 16 or later) to encourage fish to exit the channel volitionally.
+Area lights can be turned on briefly for personnel access if necessary. - 3.
+Orifice jets hitting no closer than 3' from back wall, collection channel full. - 4.
+Orifice valves are either fully open or closed. - 5.
+Backflush orifices at least once per day and more frequently if required.
+During periods of high fish and debris passage, April 1 through July 31, orifices should be inspected and backflushed once per 8-hour shift or more frequently as determined by the project biologist, to keep orifices clean.
+If debris is causing continual orifice plugging problems in a particular turbine unit gatewell, the respective turbine unit generation may be restricted to the lower end of the 1% turbine efficiency range to minimize orifice plugging problems. - 6.
+If utilizing the automatic orifice backflush system, inspect as determined by the project biologist (but at least once per 8-hour shift unless coordinated differently) to ensure that the orifices are opening and closing correctly and are clear of debris.
+The project biologist will determine the frequency of automatic orifice cycling and backflushing to maintain clear orifices. - 7.
+Water-up valve capable of operating when needed.